Does somebody tell me how many people have fainted at an Obama rally lately?

 They knew that the Republicans would not criticize him because he's black.

-They were intimidated, they didn't want to be called racists, so they backed off McCain firing people who even pronounced Obama's middle name.
+So they backed off McCain firing people who even pronounced Obama's middle name.

 He wouldn't have that.

-Mark McKinnon, who was his original media director said, if there's any criticism of this historic man Obama, I'm out of here.
+Mark McKinnon, who was his original media director, said, if there's any criticism of this historic man, Obama, I'm out of here.

 And he did quit the campaign.